Schools for the Blind

 The Tennessee School for the Blind provides a residential program as well as an outreach program for students within the state of Tennessee.

 The Texas School for the Blind and Visually Impaired provides a continuum of statewide placements for students who are blind or visually impaired ages 6 through 21.
-It also provides statewide resource to parents and professionals through transition from school.
-TSBVI publishes a number of resources a wide range of topics.
+It also provides statewide resource to parents and professionals through the transition from school.
+TSBVI publishes several resources in a wide range of topics.
+They have a comprehensive web site with many resources for children with visual impairments, their families, their families, and the professionals who collaborate with them.
+Provides curriculum/publications and the See/Hear Newsletter.

 The Utah Schools for the Deaf and the Blind provides a variety of educational services and options to meet the needs of students throughout Utah including residential and day programs and outreach services.